MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

-To resolve, report to Development Team.
+To resolve, report to development team.

-### Issue: Update fails and rollback fails leaving an inconsistent state where the number of VMs on the VMSS instance has been modified
+### Issue: Update fails, and rollback fails leaving an inconsistent state where the number of VMs on the VMSS instance has been modified

 **Cause**

 **Resolution**

-To resolve, report to Development Team.
+To resolve, report to development team.

 ### Update fails but database update is successful